private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

 prover, so they are able to compute their hash before even starting any computation.

 Consequently, though each round depends on communication, the total latency is two rounds.
-In the first, the prover sends shares of G(x) to the first verifier.
-Concurrently, the second verifier sends a hash of their shares to the first verifier.
-In the second round, the first verifier sends a hash of their shares to the second verifier.
+In the first, the prover sends shares of G(x) to the left verifier.
+Concurrently, the right verifier sends a hash of their shares to the left verifier.
+In the second round, the left verifier sends a hash of their shares to the right verifier.

 <!-- TODO: this Fiat-Shamir seems worse than an explicit challenge… -->